 expand the Display adapters option

-3. This will expand the Display Adapters menu and reveal the graphic card used in your device.
+3. This will expand the Display Adapters menu and reveal the graphics card used in your device.

 reveal the graphic card used in your device